Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 #### Obstacle

 Numbers stand for the elev of tiles.
 B means obstacle.
 E means enemy.
 A means ally.
-S means sactuary.
+S means sanctuary.

 E=2 means the elev of the tile that E stands is 2.